manbehindthemadness/PlayerCake/readme.txt

-    playercake.stage: This is the client app that handles the real time processing on the down-stream mobile platform. playercake.director: This is the central control app, it is designed to manage one or more down-stream mobile platforms running stage. playercake.audience: This is the visual interface application designed to render the result sets provided by director.
+    playercake.stage: This is the client app that handles the real time processing on the down-stream mobile platform. playercake.director: This is the central control app, it is designed to manage one or more down-stream mobile platforms running stage. playercake.audience: This is the visual interface application designed to render the result sets provided by director. playercake.warehouse: This is where resources (code and things) that are shared across the above applications is stored.

 Terms:
     Rehersals: Raw movement instructions that will be pre-processed into a Script.